The Missing Decade: Nursing Informatics Can Shape the Future of Menopause Care

 Image: Marcus Winkler/Unsplash

 Deep research is a term used by LLM software platforms that allow users to enter a prompt to initiate an in-depth process that involves finding, analyzing, and synthesizing “hundreds of online sources to create a comprehensive report at the level of a research analysis” (OpenAI, 2025).
-There is also a consideration for time using this tool, as the responses are not instantaneous and result time can vary based […]
+There is also a consideration for time using this tool, as the responses are not instantaneous and result time can vary based on […]

 Continuous Glucose Monitoring and Time in Range: Improving Data for Diabetes Management